Discord4J/Discord4J/.github/CONTRIBUTING.md

 3. Merge to the right branch!
 Always merge to the `dev` branch.

 ### Style Requirements
-* Make sure your ide is respecting the [.editorconfig](https://github.com/austinv11/Discord4J/blob/master/.editorconfig)
+* Make sure your IDE is respecting the [.editorconfig](https://github.com/austinv11/Discord4J/blob/master/.editorconfig)
 * This project uses [1tbs](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS), with the exception that single line if statements do not need brackets.
 * All instanced objects should have getters and setters (where reasonable)